faizzed/traffic/readme.md

 Traffic
 -
-Traffic is a minimal light weight laravel monitoring package that collect intensive insights.
-The package uses filesystem and cleanup historical data after itself.
-Therefore making it a resources effective solution for such a trivial job that's its supposed to do.
+Traffic is a light weight laravel monitoring package that collect intensive insights.
+The package uses filesystem and cleanup historical data after itself, therefore making it a resources effective solution for the kind of such a trivial job that its supposed to do.
 [Unlike database driven packages.]

 #### Features:
 - Log http traffic
 - Measure performance on routes
 - Includes an api to use your logs in any possible way
-- Tremendous amount of information collected on devices and users
+- [Todo] Tremendous amount of information collected on devices and users

 #### How to install: